dvhb/dvhb-hybrid/docs/tutorial.rst

         pass

-To access this model from asyncio code we need to create a `tutorial/users/amodels.py` and add there a `User` class by extending `dvhb_hybrid.amodels.Model`.
+There need to create a `tutorial/users/amodels.py` with `User` model based on `dvhb_hybrid.amodels.Model`.
+It needs to work with model from asyncio.
 This model will be loaded by `dvhb_hybrid.amodels.AppModels` and used to access the data from async functions.

 .. code-block:: python